Creating a Sustainable Future

 Bank reserves are held for three main purposes: to provide working capital for the School’s operational activities, including the payment of future educational costs related to fees already received; to build up funds for capital projects; and to provide an emergency fund which will enable the School to continue to operate in the event of a sudden economic downturn or national emergency.

-During the 2021-2022 academic year St. Michael’s International School achieved ¥266 million revenue.
-Overall, enrollment and tuition-related fees comprised 87% of total revenues.
-Hyogo Prefecture and Kobe City contributed 9% in grants whilst other revenues such as clubs accounted for the remaining 4%.
+During the 2022-2023 academic year St. Michael’s International School achieved ¥256 million revenue.
+Overall, enrollment and tuition-related fees comprised 86% of total revenues.
+Hyogo Prefecture and Kobe City contributed 9% in grants whilst other revenues such as summer schools and clubs accounted for the remaining 5%.